-Dollar inches up from 2-1/2 year low vs euro; focus on U.S. data
+FOREX-Dollar inches up from 2-1/2 year low vs euro; focus on US data

 Concerns that subdued U.S. inflation could stay the hand of the Fed on another rate hike by year-end have also weighed on the greenback.
 The Fed's policy statement last week led to the perception that it has grown cautious about sticking to its tightening path.

-Against the yen, the dollar held steady at 110.30 yen, trading near a low of 110.21 yen touched this week, its lowest level since mid-June.
+Against the yen, the dollar held steady at 110.30 yen , trading near a low of 110.21 yen touched this week, its lowest level since mid-June.

 The Australian dollar added 0.4 percent to $0.8039, not very far from a peak of $0.8066 set last week, its strongest level in more than two years.